 Building on that perspective, the new syntax for functions would look like this:

 def name(positional_only_parameters, /, positional_or_keyword_parameters, *, keyword_only_parameters):

 All parameters before the / are positional-only.
 If / is not specified in a function signature, that function does not accept any positional-only parameters.
-The logic around optional values for positional-only argument Remains the same as the one for positional-or-keyword.
-Once a positional-only argument is provided with a default, the following positional-only and positional-or-keyword argument need to have a default as well.
+The logic around optional values for positional-only argument remains the same as the one for positional-or-keyword.
+Once a positional-only argument is provided with a default, the following positional-only and positional-or-keyword argument needs to have a default as well.
 Positional-only parameters that don’t have a default value are "required" positional-only parameters.
 Therefore the following are valid signatures:

 def name(p1, p2, /, p_or_kw, *, kw): def name(p1, p2=None, /, p_or_kw=None, *, kw): def name(p1, p2=None, /, *, kw): def name(p1, p2=None, /): def name(p1, p2, /, p_or_kw): def name(p1, p2, /):